WE'RE NEW ENGLANDERS.

 When we were first getting started, we had a cookout at a partner farm in late August.
 As we crowded around a little red picnic table, Charley opened some cheap wine and threw some of our new bratwurst and hand-packed burgers onto the grill.
 They sizzled, with swaying sunflowers and scavenging sheep in the backdrop.
 The meat tasted clean, and surprisingly flavorful.
 As the sun drifted down between the treetops, we took a walk in the woods.
 A few splashes and oinks emerged from a shady patch.
 Pigs just being pigs.
 It was a wonderful moment, enjoying our food right where it came from.

 But there was no clear road from these farms to our kitchens.
-So we bought a truck, with the intention of linking our re-emerging local agricultural economy to you.
+So that is our intention: linking our re-emerging local agricultural economy to you.

 Behind every cut is a network of farmers, butchers and laborers dedicated to using best practices from a health, environmental, and ethical perspective.
 Beginning with the farmer moving her chickens to fresh pasture each dawn and ending with our members enjoying their locally grown meals—there’s a community of us who believe in the power of linking our land to our food.